Suprnova-Project/documentation/docs/general.md

 Suprnova provides two user workflows:

-1) [**Pool Host**](/gui?id=host-view) - Setup a new Suprnova Transcoding Pool on the host system, enabling other users to connect to the Pool and assist in transcoding your video content.
+**1) [Pool Host](/gui?id=host-view)** - Setup a new Suprnova Transcoding Pool on the host system, enabling other users to connect to the Pool and assist in transcoding your video content.

-2) **Pool Participant** - Join another individual's Suprnova Transcoding Pool, and assist the **Pool Host** in transcoding the source video content.
+**2) Pool Participant** - Join another individual's Suprnova Transcoding Pool, and assist the **Pool Host** in transcoding the source video content.

 ### Pool Host